Search by Keyword

 (George Harrison)

 Professional songwriting is a true craft.
-Anyone who has ever written a hit song will guard their early attempts at songwriting from being exposed to the world with his or her life, out of sheer embarrassment no doubt.
-In almost all cases, many years of trial and error precede any success that a songwriter will achieve in his lifetime.
+Anyone who has ever written a hit song will guard their early attempts from being exposed to the world with his or her life, most likely out of sheer embarrassment.
+In almost each case, many years of trial and error precede any success that a songwriter will achieve in his lifetime.

 There are, of course, exceptions to any rule.
 George Harrison is a definite exception to this rule.
-Buoyed on by the success and financial advantages of Lennon and McCartney being hit-making songwriters for The Beatles as well as other artists, George saw a potential opportunity for himself.
-His self-proclaimed main focus within the group was to be the best lead guitarist that he could be, especially with the enormous British success The Beatles were enjoying by mid 1963.
+Buoyed on by the big success and financial advantages of Lennon and McCartney being hit-making songwriters for The Beatles as well as other artists, George saw a potential opportunity for himself.
+His self-proclaimed main focus within the group was to be the best lead guitarist that he could be, especially considering the enormous success that The Beatles had been enjoying by mid 1963 in the UK and elsewhere.
 But now his focus suddenly began to shift to songwriting.

-In order for George to have lead vocals to sing on their albums, he was at first relegated to singing cover songs, such as “Chains,” or Lennon / McCartney originals, such as “Do You Want To Know A Secret.”
+In order for him to have lead vocals to sing on their LPs, Harrison was relegated to singing cover songs in their early career, such as “Chains,” or Lennon / McCartney originals like “Do You Want To Know A Secret.”
 All of that changed forever in August of 1963.
-McCartney relates in the book "Beatles Anthology," "A lot of the girls were mad on him, so we always wanted to give him at least one track.
-Then George started to catch on, (saying) ‘Why should you write my songs?’
-And he started writing his own."
-John and Paul were actually cool about including George as a songwriter for The Beatles, as he continues: "It was an option to include George in the songwriting team.
-John and I had already talked about it.
-I remember walking up past Woolton Church with John one morning and going over the question: 'Without wanting being too mean to George, whould three of us write or would it be better to keep it simple?'
+As Paul explained in the "Anthology" book: "A lot of the girls were mad on him, so we always wanted to give him at least one track.
+Then George started to catch on, (asking) ‘Why should you write my songs?’
+And then he started writing his own."
+Actually, John and Paul were quite agreeable about including Harrison as a songwriter for The Beatles, as Paul continued: "It was an option to include George in the songwriting team.
+John and I already talked about it.
+I remember walking up past Woolton Church with John one morning and going over the question: 'Without wanting to be too mean to George, would three of us write or would it be better to keep it simple?'
 We decided we'd just keep the two of us.
 He wrote 'Don't Bother Me.'
 That was the first one and he improved from that and became very good."

-What is truly unique about this situation is that The Beatles were huge British stars by the time George Harrison decided to give songwriting a try.
-Indeed, they were on the brink of being properly introduced to the American market as well.
-"I used to have a hang-up about telling John, Paul and Ringo I had a song for an album," George admitted in 1969, "because I felt mentally, at that time, as if I was trying to compete.
+What is unique about this situation is that The Beatles were massive stars in Britain by the time George decided to attempt songwriting.
+Indeed, the band was just about to be introduced to the US market properly.
+"I used to have a hang-up about telling John, Paul and Ringo I had a song for an album," he admitted later in 1969, "because I felt mentally, at that time, as if I was trying to compete.
 And in a way, the standard of the songs had to be good, because (John and Paul's) were very good.
-I don't want The Beatles to be recording rubbish for my sake...just because I wrote it."
+I don't want The Beatles to be recording some rubbish for my sake just because I wrote it."
 Instead of dismissing his very first attempt at writing a song, he confidently asserted himself in introducing that song as a contender for their second album, which was then in the process of being recorded.

-George was credited as co-composer on two previously written songs in The Beatles' history, "In Spite Of All The Danger" with McCartney in 1958 and "Cry For A Shadow" with Lennon in 1961.
-However, as history shows, George Harrison’s first solo composition, “Don’t Bother Me,” appeared on the multi-million selling British album “With The Beatles” as well as the highly successful and influential American album “Meet The Beatles!,” which sold over five million copies.
-His confidence, as it turned out, was not unfounded.
-The song fit in very nicely on both of these albums and, by extension, earned an appearance in The Beatles' award-winning highly acclaimed first movie “A Hard Day’s Night.”
-Quite an impressive feat for an amateur songwriter.
+George Harrison was credited as co-composer on two previous songs in the band's history: "In Spite Of All The Danger" with McCartney in 1958 and "Cry For A Shadow" with Lennon in 1961.
+But as history reveals, Harrison’s first solo composition, “Don’t Bother Me,” appeared on the multi-million selling British album “With The Beatles” as well as the highly successful and influential American album “Meet The Beatles!,” which sold over five million copies shortly after its release.
+Therefore, George's confidence was not unfounded.
+The song fit in quite nicely on both of these LPs and, by extension, earned an appearance in the band's award-winning and highly acclaimed first film “A Hard Day’s Night.”
+An impressive feat for an amateur songwriter.

 Songwriting History

-“I wrote the song as an exercise to see if I could write a song,” said George Harrison.
-“I was sick in bed.
-Maybe that’s why it turned out to be ‘Don’t Bother Me.’”
-The bed that George was sick in was at the Palace Court Hotel, which was in Bournemouth, Hants, where The Beatles were playing six nights at Gaumont Cinema between August 19th and 24th, 1963 with Tommy Quickly and Billy J. Kramer & The Dakotas also on the bill.
-Evidence suggests August 19th, 1963 as the unofficial date the songwriting began, a doctor precribing him tonic and bed rest in-between performances.
-During their stay there on this week, incidentally, was when photographer Robert Freeman took the famous cover photograph of the group that graced the cover of both the British “With The Beatles” album and the American “Meet The Beatles!” album.
+“I wrote this song as an exercise to see if I could write a song,” George explained, continuing, “I was sick in bed.
+Maybe that is why it turned out to be ‘Don’t Bother Me.’”
+The bed that he was sick in happened to be located inside the Palace Court Hotel in Bournemouth, Hants, this being where The Beatles performed six nights at the Gaumont Cinema from August 19th until 24th, 1963, the other artists on the bill being both Tommy Quickly and Billy J. Kramer and The Dakotas.
+Evidence suggests August 19th, 1963 as the date Harrison wrote "Don't Bother Me," a doctor precribing him tonic and bed rest between shows.
+During the group's stay there on this week, incidentally, was when photographer Robert Freeman took the famous cover photograph of them that appeared on the cover of both the British “With The Beatles” LP as well as the American “Meet The Beatles!”
+LP.

-As for inspiration, an unconfirmed experience sheds a little light on the subject for “Don’t Bother Me.”
-Bill Harry, long-time friend of The Beatles and founder of the Liverpool music paper “Mersey Beat,” used to pester George repeatedly to become a songwriter like his band mates were.
-He would ask George if he had written one yet whenever he would run into him.
-Harry relates, “When George was about to go out one night, he thought he might bump into me, so he started writing a number which he called ‘Don’t Bother Me.’”
-While this may or may not be just an amusing anecdote, what is confirmed is that George wrote this dourly resentful song because he “felt low and wanted to be left alone.”
+Concerning his inspiration, an unconfirmed experience sheds a little light on the subject for “Don’t Bother Me.”
+Bill Harry, a long-time friend of The Beatles and founder of the Liverpool music paper “Mersey Beat,” used to pester George repeatedly to become a songwriter like his band mates were.
+He would ask George if he had written a song yet whenever he would run into him.
+Bill Harry recalled: "When George was about to go out one night, he thought that he might bump into me, so he started writing a number which he called ‘Don’t Bother Me.’"
+While this may or may not be just an amusing anecdote, what was confirmed is that he wrote this dourly resentful song because he “felt low and wanted to be left alone.”

 This self-admitted “exercise” of writing a song did have a lucrative outcome in the long run.
-Not only did the song itself provide George Harrison with a taste of the financial success that Lennon and McCartney were enjoying, but the benefits extended much further.
-“At least it showed me that all I needed to do was keep on writing and maybe eventually I would write something good,” George related.
+Not only did it give the guitarist a taste of the financial success that John and Paul were enjoying as songwriters at that point, but the benefits extended much further.
+"At least it showed me that all I needed to do was to keep on writing and maybe eventually I would write something good," George said.
 “It did, however, provide me with an occupation.”
-Since this first Harrison composition predated the five-year contract he signed with Northern Songs on November 9th, 1963, "Don't Bother Me" was published by the Dick James - Brian Epstein partnership Jaep Music.
-His new songwriting occupation broadened his outlook as well as his role within The Beatles.
-Not only was he their lead guitarist, but now a contributing songwriter as well.
-This role as songwriter would continue to grow in quantity as well as quality throughout The Beatles’ career, throughout his solo years and for the rest of his life.
+Since his first composition predated the five-year contract he signed with Northern Songs on November 9th, 1963, it was published by the Dick James - Brian Epstein partnership they called Jaep Music.
+George's new songwriting occupation broadened his outlook as well as his role within The Beatles.
+Not only was he their lead guitarist, but he was now a contributing songwriter as well.
+This new role as songwriter would continue to expand in quantity as well as quality throughout The Beatles’ career, throughout his solo years and for the rest of his life.

-His introduction to songwriting was very much learned from his band mates.
+George's introduction to songwriting was very much taught to him from his band mates.
 “I knew a little bit about writing from the others, from the privileged point of sitting in the car when a song was written or coming into being.”
-However, collaboration was not of interest to George in those days, as he continues, “Writing on my own became the only way I could do it, because I started like that.
+However, collaboration was not of interest to him in those days.
+“Writing on my own became the only way I could do it, because I started like that.
 Consequently, over the years, I never really wrote with anyone else and I became a bit isolated.
-I suppose I was a bit paranoid because I didn't have any experience of what it was like, writing with other people.
+I suppose I was a bit paranoid because I didn't have any experience of what it was like writing with others.
 It's a tricky thing.
 What's acceptable to one person may not be acceptable to another."

 Recording History

-Between August 19th and 24th, 1963 a private recording of George writing the song at the Palace Court Hotel in Bournemouth, Hants (as detailed above) was made by George during his composing and structuring of the song.
-This tape, which has later surfaced on bootlegs and online, was possibly played to the rest of the band to facilitate learning the song in preparation for their actual recording session in the studio.
+Between August 19th and 24th, 1963 a private recording of George composing and structuring the song was made at the Palace Court Hotel in Bournemouth, Hants (as detailed above).
+This tape, which has later surfaced on bootlegs and online, was possibly played to the rest of the band to facilitate learning the song in preparation for their actual recording session in the recording studio.

 Four full band performances were recorded on this day.
 John Lennon, being in an experimental mood, tried out a new gadget that they had purchased a few months earlier at Selmer’s music store in London, this being a Gibson Maestro Fuzz-Tone.
 George had attempted to use this early distortion effect during the sessions for “She Loves You” back on July 1st of that year, but they decided not to use it on the final recording.
 Lennon was eager to get some use out of it on this day and tried it out on these early attempts at the rhythm track.